 Lizzie and John McCullough made extensive renovations to the house in 1889-90, largely in order to entertain President Benjamin Harrison when he dedicated the Bennington Monument (a project made possible through the work of Hiland Hall) and who was a guest in the House during his visit.

 Lizzie's son, Hall Park McCullough, inherited the House upon her death, and it was lived in by direct descendants of the family until 1965.
-After two hundred years of consistent family habitation, the house was given to the Park-McCullough House Association, who has managed it to the present day.
+After one hundred years of consistent family habitation, the house was given to the Park-McCullough House Association, who has managed it to the present day.
 The 700-acre farm was divided up, with the majority given to the Fund for North Bennington, which conserves the land for agricultural use and public enjoyment.

 The structures and grounds we conserve and present for our visitors are valuable gateways to the history of the region and the country as a whole.
 Please visit us for a richer look into New England life, from the 1770s to now.